-Trofie are delicious even with a simple tomato sauce and some grated Parmigiano cheese.
+Trofie are also delicious with a simple tomato sauce and a generous sprinkling of grated Parmigiano.

 Ingredients